Hizoco Business Whitepaper

 Executive Summary

 Hizoco is a scenario-driven functional public chain cluster.
-OxChain (Chou Chain) serves as the first general-purpose sidechain under Hizoco's Twelve Earthly Branches partitioned chain framework, designed for universal developers.
+OxChain (Chou Chain) is the first business-bearing general-purpose public chain named under Hizoco's Twelve Earthly Branches framework.
+This whitepaper is for Hizoco and OxChain.

-Core Value Proposition: Hizoco leverages the PoST (Proof of Space and Time) consensus mechanism to lower node participation barriers.
-It focuses on three core scenarios: Software and AI Tool Original Security Audit, Application Self-Distribution and Traceability Control, and Equitable and Democratic Revenue Distribution.
-Through a compliant architecture and lightweight toolchain, Hizoco addresses four major industry pain points: "low real activity, marginalization of small participants, high development barriers, and decoupling of tokens from real business."
+Core Value Proposition: Hizoco lowers node participation barriers through PoST consensus, focusing on three core scenarios: original security audit for software and AI tools, application self-distribution with traceability control, and equitable and democratic revenue distribution.
+Through compliance architecture and lightweight toolchains, Hizoco addresses four major industry pain points: "low real activity, marginalization of small and medium participants, high development barriers, and token-business decoupling."

 Core Differentiated Scenarios: Three real business needs — (1) Low-cost original security audit for software and AI tools; (2) Application self-distribution with traceability control to prevent malicious modification; (3) More democratic and equitable revenue distribution.